Audiologist & Speech-Language Pathologist (SLP) Programs

 University of Nebraska Kearney (Online MS in Speech-Language Pathology)

 The University of Nebraska at Kearney offers an online master of science program in speech-language pathology, providing students with the requisite skills, technological proficiency, and knowledge to earn appropriate licenses, certifications, and credentials needed to practice successfully and ethically as speech-language pathologists.
-The communication disorders master’s degree prepares graduates to work in various settings ,such as public schools, early intervention programs, hospitals, nursing homes, federal and state institutions, and rehabilitation centers.
+The master’s degree in communication disorders prepares graduates to work in various settings such as public schools, early intervention programs, hospitals, nursing homes, federal and state institutions, and rehabilitation centers.

 Graduates will be ready to take up positions such as medically-based clinicians, school-based clinicians, lecturers, researchers, clinic administrators, and clinic supervisors.